 Joint pain can stem from many different causes, partly because the joints themselves are complex structures involving lots of working parts.
 A typical joint may include, not just the bone ends, but also ligaments, tendons, muscles, cartilage (to cushion the bone ends from each other), bursa (fluid-filled sacs that reduce friction), and a lubricating fluid called synovial fluid.
 Any or all of these parts can sustain damage due to acute injuries, constant/recurring stresses, or degenerative conditions.
-Your joint pain may be the result of:
+Our joint pain doctors can help with common causes including:

 Whether your joint pain is acute or chronic in nature, rest assured that many causes of joint pain can be addressed non-invasively.
-Your Torrance joint pain doctor at our clinic will use X-rays and other imaging techniques to get a detailed view of the joint's interior, looking for any visible signs of soft tissue damage, joint misalignment, or bone and cartilage degeneration.
+Our Torrance joint pain doctors will use X-rays and other imaging techniques to get a detailed view of the joint's interior, looking for any visible signs of soft tissue damage, joint misalignment, or bone and cartilage degeneration.
 We also note any exterior signs of trouble such as redness or swelling.
 An evaluation for your symptoms and your pain-free range of motion can help us determine the severity of your condition.

 Once we understand what's happening in that painful joint, we can develop a comprehensive joint pain treatment plan, starting with non-surgical pain management techniques such as: